bitdancer/dinsd/doc/relational_python.rst

 About the Namespace(s)
 ~~~~~~~~~~~~~~~~~~~~~~

-In Python terms, dinsd consists of a single module (namespace) named
+The relational algebra part of dinsd is its core.
+All of the functions and
+classes that are used in the algebra (and documented in this document) are
-``dinsd``.
-We could access all of dinsd through this namespace, using
+available at the top level of the dinsd namespace.
+We could access all of
-a single import:
+dinsd through this namespace, using a single import:

     >>> import dinsd